 There had been stories about rural areas having an increase in homemade crystal meth labs.
 The cops had even put undercover guys in schools.

 She told her friends about the incident.
 Each of them singled out a kid to watch.
 Jesse Planter, Doug Addison and Louie Ferrier were known to be "slackers".
-They had already racked up juvenile records for underage drinking and marijuana possession, stealing and driving without a license.
+They had already racked up juvenile records for underage drinking and marijuana possession and driving without a license.
 They ditched school a lot and when they were there, they were usually smoking reefer behind the school.
-Lately, the three of them had new stuff; really expensive MP3 players, new stereos for their vehicles and new clothes.
+Lately, the three of them had new stuff; really expensive MP3 players, new stereos for their vehicles and new expensive sneakers and clothes.